cyberinferno/InfernoEmu/README.md

 2. Dot net framework 4.0
 3. MSSQL server
 4. Existing A3 MMORPG server with characters created.
 For guides creating a server visit (http://forum.ragezone.com/f98/)
-5. Visual Studio 2010 (Optional software for making changes in the code)
+5. Visual Studio 2010 (For making changes in the code and building it)

 Running the Project
 -------------------
+1. Build the project in Visual Studio
-1. Edit config.ini with your configurations
+2. Edit config.ini with your configurations
-2. Run the executable
+3. Run the executable

 Things that are working